Tarski's axioms: Congruence and betweenness

 For any point y, it is possible to draw in any direction (determined by x) a line congruent to any segment ab.

 Discussion

-Starting from two primitive relations whose fields are a dense universe of points, Tarski built a geometry of line segments.
 According to Tarski and Givant (1999: 192-93), none of the above axioms are fundamentally new.
 The first four axioms establish some elementary properties of the two primitive relations.
-For instance, Reflexivity and Transitivity of Congruence establish that congruence is an equivalence relation over line segments.
-The Identity of Congruence and of Betweenness govern the trivial case when those relations are applied to nondistinct points.
+For instance, reflexivity and transitivity of congruence establish that congruence is an equivalence relation over line segments.
+The identity of congruence and of betweenness govern the trivial case when those relations are applied to nondistinct points.
 The theorem xy≡zz ↔ x=y ↔ Bxyx extends these Identity axioms.

-A number of other properties of Betweenness are derivable as theorems including:
+A number of other properties of betweenness are derivable as theorems including: